top of page

 Sir David Attenborough

-The word ‘cyto’ is derived from the Greek word KYTOS, which refers to a container, or receptacle to be filled – the Tormead Biology Enrichment Programme is designed to be this receptacle; an ever-changing and constantly updated resource that students can utilise to enrich their learning, and deepen their understanding of the biological world.
+The word ‘cyto’ is derived from the Greek word KYTOS, which refers to a container, or receptacle to be filled – the Farnborough Sixth Biology Enrichment Programme is designed to be this receptacle; an ever-changing and constantly updated resource that students can utilise to enrich their learning, and deepen their understanding of the biological world.
 It was Ewell (1997) who suggested that the learners themselves are not 'receptacles' of knowledge, but rather they create their own learning actively and uniquely.

 Mr Rob Isaacs